Easter in Uganda

 I came home more challenged and perplexed by major economic questions, but also with more interest in reading these works.
 Africa now figures powerfully in the North American Christian imagination.
 Relief agencies, nonprofits, and many Christian colleges, including Westmont, sponsor short-term service and ministry projects throughout the continent.
 According to the United Nations, if you were to set aside Russia, there are now more Christians in sub-Sahara Africa than in Europe.
 With that in mind, I think it is increasingly important that a Christian liberal arts education, especially one with a “global plank,” prompt students to read and listen to the African voices, especially those with an acute ear for the history and sorrows of their countries, their own rival ideas about economic and spiritual development, and with their own strategies and visions for restoration.
 This is not simply about enlarging a literary canon; it is about pursuing global citizenship and understanding the global church.

-We kept so busy during our stay that it was dificult to schedule moments for reflection.
+We kept so busy during our stay that it was difficult to schedule moments for reflection.
 But jet lag can actually force some unforeseen hours of contemplation.
 Set on a steep, lush hill overlooking the town of Mukono, the campus is serene but seldom silent.
 Larks cycle boisterously in the evenings, and the vuvuzelas from local futbol games can be heard until dusk.
 From the streets of Mukono below, the trucks and motorbikes and the electronic beat of the canteens and bars usually echoed until after midnight.
 So, as in most places of the world, the quietest hours come just before dawn, after the tropical showers subside.
 Sometimes, with my head in another time zone, I sat outside waiting for the first light, even as the hornbills from the overhanging trees shook off the rain and braved our porch.
 On one morning, about 5:30 A.M., the tranquility was broken by sudden shouts, highly amplified, and gradually swelling.
 The cries were in the Luganda language, and I had no idea what had erupted until the low, background hum of women’s voices emerged into a choral “Hosanna.”
 It was, I would learn, a mid-week Lenten service, the gospel proclaimed boldly before dawn.
 Someone was telling it on the mountain.
-On that dark morning—at least in my mind—the Easter sun had started rising.